YassTT/servo-webusb/README.md

 Stop the servo at any moment

-Control the servo position manually
+Control the servo position manually during the cycle